Mostafa-wael/Paid-Community-Writer-Programs/README.md

 # Paid Community Writer Programs
 In this list we will cover a curated collection of active publishers, publications, and agencies that pay fair rates for high-quality technical content.
+This indents to be a detailed list and encourages people to contribute to it and share their experience.
+>> - If you have a program that you would like to add, please read the [contribution guidelines](CONTRIBUTING.md) and submit a pull request.
+>> - If you have any previous experience with any of these programs, please let us know in the discussions.
+>> - If you manged to start writing for any of these programs, please let us know in the discussions and don't hesitate to update/add more details in the program's README files.
 ### [Adeva](https://adevait.com/write-for-us?utm_source=referral&utm_medium=aggregator&utm_campaign=whopaystechnicalwriters.com)
 - **Payment** for first-time authors: **$200**
 - **Topics**: Infrastructure, SWE, soft skills, and more